 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”

 Hi Kids!
-Over the summer we’re learning about the FRUIT OF THE SPIRIT.
+We’re learning about the FRUIT OF THE SPIRIT.
 What are the Fruit of the Spirit!?
 When we put our faith in Jesus, we receive an amazing gift from Jesus in the form of the Holy Spirit.
 As the Holy Spirit leads us, we grow and start to bear fruit!
 It’s a way of saying that we become more like Jesus.
 Galatians 5:22-23 says: “the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control” The last 2 weeks we spoke about love and joy, and today we’re going to speak about the peace of God!
 We’re going to use a bunch of grapes to represent peace because they grow in a bunch.
 They’re at peace with each other!

 Peace is a Fruit